zowe/community/Technical-Steering-Committee/guidelines/coding-style.md

 The possibility here would be to pool the resources used to do the testing by the companies to either hire better companies or to change the scope and look for more potential issues.

-### Auditing

-This section covers how we audit that we actually follow the procedures outlined above.

-#### Internal Audit

-What can we automate to make us aware of some things not happening?

-Security workgroup going over the potentially risky actions across repositories storing the code.

-#### External security audit

-What can OMP do for us in this area?